othnielObasi/othnielObasi/README.md

 ## About Me

-I build **transparent, scalable AI systems** focused on **efficiency and governance**, specializing in **model optimization** (distillation & quantization), **domain-adapted tokenization**, and **knowledge-graph–powered reasoning**.

-My work includes training custom tokenizers, resizing model embeddings to align with bespoke vocabularies, and fine-tuning lightweight LLMs for specialized domains.

-Across multiple projects, I’ve delivered **LLM systems with grounding, explainability, observability, and deployment controls**, applying consistent **safety- and governance-first system design principles** across search, conversational AI, and decision-support systems.
+I build AI systems for **trusted autonomy** — systems where LLMs, agents, models, tools, data, and policies work together in real workflows with stronger **evaluation, explainability, observability, and governance**.

+My work focuses on the **execution layer of AI**: what happens after a model generates an output, when an AI system has to retrieve information, call tools, support decisions, trigger workflows, or operate under risk.

+Across my projects, I combine **hands-on AI engineering** with **product thinking and governance-first system design** — from tokenizer adaptation, QLoRA fine-tuning, distillation, and quantization to agentic workflows, memory-aware traces, audit logs, risk scoring, decision support, and deployed AI products.

+I am especially interested in building AI systems that move beyond prototypes into **real product, operational, and high-trust environments**.

 ## 🛠️ Tech Stack

 - **Core** | **APIs & Deployment**